openkruise/website/docs/en-us/imagepulljob.md

     - node-2
     matchLabels:
       node-type: xxx
+  # podSelector:         # [optional] label selector over pods that should pull image on nodes of these pods.
+Mutually exclusive with selector.
+  #  pod-label: xxx
   completionPolicy:
     type: Always                  # [optional] defaults to Always
     activeDeadlineSeconds: 1200   # [optional] no default, only work for Alway type